 There are non-profit organizations which assist victims of crimes to obtain U visas, however, these organizations generally have limited resources and place those who are seeking assistance on wait lists.
 If such a wait is unacceptable, our law firm can begin to assist you immediately.
 Please contact us for our fee schedule.

 To discuss U visa petitions and other alternatives with an experienced immigration lawyer from the Shah Peerally Law Group, feel free to contact us by email or call us at 510-742-5887.

 Click the following link for our fee schedule — > Attorney Fees

-“I was the victim of a crime. after a year of the incident a friend informed me that I could qualify for a visa. so I researched online about my case. contacted some lawyers and asked about their rates, the best rate I found was Hasan.
+“I was the victim of a crime. after a year of the incident a friend informed me that I could qualify for a visa. so I researched online about my case. contacted some lawyers and asked about their rates, the best rate I found was Shah.
 So I gave him a Call and set up an appointment, when I arrived to the Peerally Law Offices I was surprized on how professional all his staff were.
-I was directed to Hassan, he made me feel comfortable and open about my situation. he was very respectful, professional, trustworthy and comprehensive. he found the best way to approach my case and also imformed me that since I was still 19 at the time. my parents also qualified for a U-Visa status.
+I was directed to staff member he made me feel comfortable and open about my situation. he was very respectful, professional, trustworthy and comprehensive. he found the best way to approach my case and also imformed me that since I was still 19 at the time. my parents also qualified for a U-Visa status.
 I was very happy to hear that ,and my parents as well. so we got to do all the paper work and no longer than 5-6 months after applying I had my U-visa Status & Work permit. both of my parent Have their U-visa Status Now.
 We’re just waiting for the work permits for them.
-We are so greatfull to have found Hasan And reffer him to all of our friends and Family when they have Immigration problems and questions. he Is very professional and extremely reliable.
+We are so greatfull to have found Shah And reffer him to all of our friends and Family when they have Immigration problems and questions. he Is very professional and extremely reliable.
 Dont hesitate to contact him, Im pretty sure he will take care of your case. – Hugo M.“

 Click the following link for more testimonials — > Testimonials